 It's notable that the SodaStream jet is mostly a snapped-together device, with the main body acting as a frame to hold all the components in place.

 Let's cut to the chase: Here is how I disassembled the SodaStream Jet.

 SodaStream Jet Disassembly Guide

 1. Remove the Carbonator

 This should be obvious.
 The carbonator is a pressure vessel that is relatively heavy and could even be dangerous.
-Therefore, I removed it removed it before starting.
+Therefore, I removed it first.

 2. Remove the black panel buttonThe starting point for disassembly is removing the big black panel lever.
 This is the panel that everything hides behind.
 Removing this panel is tricky, but it isn't impossible.
 It took me about 10 seconds to fully remove it once I figured out how.